humzahasan/Markdown-101/Markdown101.md

-This file contains the getting started guide for beginner to start thier mastering the markdown journey.
+This file contains the getting started guide for beginner to start thier journey of mastering markdown files.
+We will be covering the basics of markdown files starting from headings, paragraphs, text formatting, links, images, list and finally tables.

 Paragraph